 VA Disability Compensation

-To qualify, a veteran must have served on active duty, active duty for training, or inactive duty training, and one of the following must apply: the veteran became sick or injured while on active duty; the veteran had a pre-existing illness or injury that worsened during service; or the disability occurred after leaving the military but is directly connected to the veteran’s service.
+To qualify, the veteran must have served on active duty, active duty for training, or inactive duty training, and one of the following must apply: the veteran became sick or injured while on active duty; the veteran had a pre-existing illness or injury that worsened during service; or the disability manifested after separation but is directly connected to military service.
+Conditions commonly claimed by Florida veterans include hearing loss, tinnitus, PTSD, musculoskeletal injuries, and conditions related to Agent Orange exposure — particularly relevant for the large population of Vietnam veterans living in the state.

 VA Pension